 Dimitra, who we have met at our retreat in Portugal, is a gentle, beautiful soul, a true and genuine artist, who just by her presence makes everyone somehow at ease or sometimes puts in a contemplative state.

-She has started as a painter, installation artist, a film maker, but time and her path has brought Dimitra to sound which she uses to keep experimenting with and growing as and artist.
+She has started as a painter, installation artist, a filmmaker, but time and her path have brought Dimitra to sound which she uses to keep experimenting with and growing as an artist.

 Dimitra has held a soundscaping workshop at the retreat, which got everyone extremely excited about the medium, she has also made a composition from the retreat that you can listen to at the end of the interview!

 Dimitra, you are a Greek artist working in Amsterdam.
 What’s your background?

 Ι am coming from Thessaloniki, a beautiful city in the north of Greece.
 Currently, I work and live in Amsterdam, the Netherlands, constantly exploring the city and involving in multidisciplinary art projects.
 Having recently graduated from a visual Fine Arts department, I am more interested in investigating the sound art field.
 The core of my works at the moment is a continuing reflection and research on how sound and performance art, can act as an open, dynamic process.

 When did you realize that you wanted to become an artist and what were your first steps?
 How did your path look like?